MichaelVerdegaal/InfluenceOrbitMapper/README.md

 Contributing is welcome!
 To do so:
 - Read contributing.md
-- Pick an issue to work on, or submit a new one (preferable with the issue templates)
+- Pick an issue to work on, or submit a new one (preferably adhere to the issue templates)

 ## References